Phish jams for 3½ hours in Sphere premiere — PHOTOS

 “You should see it this way, it’s pretty cool,” Anastasio said of his spot on a square platform in the middle of the stage.
 The band seems tiny, from the venue’s 300 level, but its impact is massive.

-They also share what might be in their pockets, or offer to.
+They also offer to share what might be in their pockets in this joint.
 But as this show unfolded, I felt using mind-altering substances was largely a waste of time, money and lung capacity.
 The audio-visual production creates such a heightened sensation you don’t need herbal assistance.
 At least, I didn’t (although succumbing to a contact high at a Phish show is a real thing).

 Every number featured some sort of visual delight.
 A long thread of vintage TVs descended on the band.
 Dozens, then hundreds, of multicolored, 1990s-era cars splashed across the screens.
 You feel twinkling stars at night, the bright daylight sunshine over a virtual, indoor lake.
 A dozen lantern balloons rose from either side of the stage during “Leaves,” a wonderful moment in the first set.

 Phish, customarily, split the night into two sets.
 The break seemed to defy traditional time measurement.
 Maybe it was 20 minutes, or 30, or an hour.
-No one seemed to care, with dozens of fans wafting though the concourse even as the band returned to the stage for its second 18-song set of the night.
+No one seemed to care about time or space.
+Dozens of fans wafted though the concourse even as the band returned to the stage for its second 18-song set of the night.

 As I’ve said about the Sphere since it opened, it’s a lot.
-A lot of Walking.
-Dedication of time.
+A lot of walking.
+Time.
 Money.
 Stamina.
 Music.
 Adventurism.
 Audio-visual stimulation.
 Standing.
-All of that is baked into the Sphere, which not in the least a benign experience.
+All of that is baked into the Sphere, which is not in the least a benign experience.

 Alexa Tetzlaff, an attorney from Denver, long ago reached triple-digits in Phish shows.